hamsternz/FPGA_Webserver/README.txt

 * Inbound packet MAC filtering not coded - should only accept packets for 'our_mac' or the broadcast MAC.
-This could be handled the same as CRC or reception errors (where  the FIFO can be rolled back)
+This could be handled the same as CRC or reception errors (where  the FIFO can be rolled back).
+Doing this in one place could save resources.

 UDP Support
 -----------
-* Only reception of packets is currently coded.
+* UDP TX in not asserting udp_busy as needed
+* UDP TX is not padding packets out to minimum frame size
+* UDP TX can not send a packet without any data.

-* IP Checksum is not being validated
+* UDP RX IP Checksum is not being validated
-* UDP Checksum is not being validated
+* UDP RX UDP Checksum is not being validated
-* A UDP packet with no data will not result in anything that the consuming design can see (not a bug, a feature?)
+* UDP RX a packet with no data will not result in anything that the consuming design can see (not a bug, a feature?)

 ICMP Support